If you know me then you know that I love accessories and I believe in their value 110%!

 Because of the numbers I have collected over the years, they must be organized.
 I also like to plan my outfits ahead of time and I have been known to change my style – mind last minute.
 Organization allows for getting dressed quickly and getting me where I’m going in a timely manner.

-For my first post I’m sharing my go to strategies – for my bracelets and watches.
+I’m sharing my go to strategies – for my bracelets and watches.

 I love wearing bracelets and as you know it’s a strong trend.
 Stretchy ones are my fav’s!